mrmichaelgallen/Portfolio-for-MichaelAllen/Team-Projects/Code-for-America/Bike-Count/readme.md

 Sacromento County wants to know how many people are commuting on bikes in certain locations within capitol at certain times of the day.

 Our team is in the process of establishing a website to allow the counters to be entered and a database to collect the data.

+Read an indepth write on this [project](https://github.com/wleddy/bikeandwalk) on the Github Repository

 #### My Contributions